GoogleChrome/web.dev/src/site/content/en/blog/prefers-reduced-motion/index.md

 ---

-Not everyone likes decorative animations or transitions, and some users outright experience motion sickness when faced with parallax scrolling, zooming effects, etc.
+Not everyone likes decorative animations or transitions, and some users outright experience motion sickness when faced with parallax scrolling, zooming effects, and so on.
 Chrome 74 supports a user preference media query `prefers-reduced-motion` that lets you design a motion-reduced variant of your site for users who have expressed this preference.